100x65b1111000/nvim/README.md

 *   `right_sep_hl`: (optional) highlight group for right separator.
 *   `left_sep_hl`: (optional) same as `right_sep_hl`, but for the left separator.

-here's an example of a simple custom module that displays the current date:
+Here's an example of a simple custom module that displays the current date:

 ```lua
 local function my_date_module()